yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/secure-universes/create-kms-config.md/aws-kms.md

 {{< /note >}}

-To create a KMS configuration that uses AWS Key Management Service (KMS), follow these steps:
+To create a KMS configuration that uses AWS Key Management Service (KMS):

 1. Open the Yugabyte Platform console and click **Configs**.
 2. Click the **Security** tab and then click the **Encryption At Rest** tab.
 A list of KMS configurations appears.